This is a guide covering the best Canon lenses.

 Sharpness is also guaranteed with the 50mm f1.8 lens.
 You can confidently use it even when you are dealing with low light conditions.

-And if you are someone who only has a small budget, it might be a good idea to buy this lens because it comes in at a reasonable price.
-However, it feels a bit flimsy which means that you should assess the condition first if you ever plan on using this lens.
+It feels a bit flimsy which means that you should assess the condition first if you ever plan on using this lens.

 6. Canon EF-S 24mm f/2.8